craigerskine/openemu.org-11ty/README.md

 ### Post writing patterns

 - News/Blog titles should be sentence case.
+  - Don't Write Your Title Like This
-Don't Do This.
-Do this instead.
+  - Do write your title like this
+- Don't use a period at the end of your news/blog title.
 - If you need to use a heading, only use `## Heading` or `H2` for accessibility reasons.
 - More to come...